SHARE

 Café Madame is near Luxembourg Gardens and just across from Marin Montagut, a favorite spot for souvenirs.
 The shop is located on Rue Madame and is closed on the weekends, so plan accordingly.

-Craft Coffee Spots in St Germain des Prés
+Where to Sip Craft Coffee Spots in St Germain des Prés

 I love the craft coffee movement in Paris.
 Coffee shops are popping up all over the city.
-Some coffee shops offer a great spot to sit and rest your feet with coffee between site seeing.
+Some coffee shops offer a great spot to sit and rest your feet with coffee between sightseeing.
 Other spots are tiny kiosks offering only takeaway coffee, such as Café Nuances and Cody’s Coffee.

 Coutume Coffee Paris